 (1) The World War II Veterans Association

 The World War II Veterans Association was founded by those Hong Kong Chinese soldiers fought bravely in the defence of Hong Kong against the Japanese.
-Many of the members are now in their late 80s and some of them require assistance.
-To-date the Association has less than 50 members.
+Nowaday the number of veterans is down to five in their mid 90s.
+To continue the spirit of loyalty and self-sacrifice of the World War II veterans, to-date over 300 members who served the British Armed Forces afer the 2nd World War have joined the Association.
 The Association's clubhouse is in Causeway Bay near the Central Library.

 (2) The Royal Navy LEP

 The history of the Hong Kong Chinese sailors served with the Royal Navy goes back to 19th century.
 These Hong Kong Chinese sailors were employed as cook, steward, seamen, electrical & engineering ratings, medical and store assistance in HMS Tamar and on board of war ships all over the world.
 On behalf of RN LEP, HMS Tamar donated HK$50,000 to the HKESA in 1997.